Tag Archive | farmers’ markets

 Next Up: The Vertical Posts

 Once the braces had been secured on the west and east sides, the vertical 1 x 2″ posts were next.
 I attached five 1 x 2″ posts to the decking—about every 2′—on the west side and 5 more on the east side.
 Each post was screwed on at the bottom securely enough for it to stand straight.
-A carpenter’s level established true vertical and horizontal before I tightened the screws.
+A carpenter’s level established true vertical and horizontal before I tightened any screws.

 Then I fastened the middle horizontal post, and the top horizontal post as close to the ceiling (overhang) as possible.
 I can add more supports at any time, if necessary.